AI For Active Roof Leak Calls

 Questions about claim photos, adjuster appointments, written estimates, invoices, warranties, deductibles, and what the roofing company can document.

-Outcome: Gather claim context and route policy-specific or legal-sensitive questions to staff.
+Outcome: Gather claim context and send policy-specific or legal-sensitive questions to staff.

 What operators actually care about